-Synchronous online courses have some required meeting times, meaning the class will have specific days and times when you will meet online.
+Synchronous online courses have required meeting times, meaning the class will have specific days and times when you will be required to meet online.
 Methods for these virtual meetings include video conferencing (Zoom), live chats and live-streaming lectures.
-These courses also include lessons in Canyas.
+These courses also include lessons in Canvas.

-Hybrid courses, combining both classroom and online teaching, meet in the classroom regularly and are supplemented with online lessons in Canvas.
+Hybrid courses, combining both classroom and online teaching, meet in the classroom regularly and are supplemented with online lessons in Canvas or via Zoom.
 Classroom attendance is mandatory for all hybrid courses.

-HyFlex courses, allows students to choose how to attend class at any given point.
-It is offered in all three modalities: faceto-face, asynchronously, and synchronously, at the same time.
+HyFlex courses, allow students to choose how to attend class at any given point.
+They are offered in all three modalities: face-toface, asynchronously, and synchronously, at the same time, and the student chooses how to attend class on any given day.